2sic/2sxc-docs/2sxc Docs Generator/basics/style-guide/index.md

 uid: Basics.StyleGuide.Index
 ---

-# Style Guide for DNN / 2sxc Solutions
+# Style Guide for Dnn / 2sxc Solutions

-Provide a clear, common guideline for DNN and 2sxc development.
+Provide a clear, common guideline for Dnn and 2sxc development.

 The current version is the [Style Guide 2020 - beta](xref:Basics.StyleGuide.2021)